MDIL-SNU/SIMPLE-NN_v2/docs/examples/examples.rst

 you need three types of input file (:code:`input.yaml`, :code:`structure_list`, and :code:`params_XX`).
 The example files except params_Si and params_O are introduced below.
 Detail of params_Si and params_O can be found in :doc:`/features/symmetry_function/symmetry_function` section.
+In this example, 70 symmetry functions consist of 8 radial symmetry functions per 2-body combination and 18 angular symmetry functions per 3-body combination.
 Input files introduced in this section can be found in :code:`SIMPLE-NN/examples/1.Preprocess`.